 Our first matched-savings Individual Development Account (IDA) pilot project was established in 2008 through a collaboration with United Way of King County (using state SEED Act dollars) and expanded in 2010 thanks to a generous grant from the Paul G. Allen Family Foundation.
 We continue to serve those who have open IDAs with us.

 Click here for a text-only version of our timeline.

 Our evolving Name…

-For the first 8 years, we were known as the Washington Assistive Technology Foundation (WATF).
+For our first 8 years, we were known as the Washington Assistive Technology Foundation (WATF).

 By 2010, we had outgrown the name.
-After years of engaging with clients whose lives were profoundly impacted by the technologies financed, we understood that our mission is really to provide access—specifically to technology but also to economic opportunity.
+After years of engaging with clients whose lives were profoundly impacted by the technologies financed, we understood that our mission is really to provide access —not only to technology, but also to economic opportunity.
 We became the Washington Access Fund to reflect this broader mission.

-Broadening the reach of our services, we expanded into Oregon State in 2016.
+Next, we broadened the geographic reach of our services, expanding into Oregon State in 2016.
 We are now Northwest Access Fund.

 Today, we provide a range of financial services designed to meet the unique needs of people with disabilities.
 This includes our longstanding Assistive Technology Loan Program and Individual Development Accounts, as well as one-on-one financial coaching, benefits planning, and robust information and referrals regarding appropriate assistive technology resources across both Washington and Oregon.